syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 ![](/js/Gantt/Getting-Started_images/Getting-Started_img10.png)

-By following these steps, you have learned how to provide data source to Gantt chart, how to configure Gantt to set task relationships, assign resources for each task, and add toolbar with necessary buttons.
+By following these steps, you have learned how to provide data source to Gantt chart, how to configure Gantt to set task relationships, assign resources for each task and add toolbar with necessary buttons.

 ## Highlight Weekend

-In Gantt, you can on or off weekends high lighting by setting the [`highlightWeekEnds`](/api/js/ejgantt#members:highlightweekends "highlightWeekEnds")

- as `true` or `false`.
+In Gantt, you can on or off weekends high lighting by setting the [highlightWeekEnds](/api/js/ejgantt#members:highlightweekends "highlightWeekEnds") as `true` or `false`.

 {% highlight javascript %}